Juiz De Fora Minas Gerais, Brazil Travel Guide

 Look for hotels offering connecting rooms or family suites for more space and comfort.

-Hotels with swimming pools may appeal to families traveling with children.
+Hotels with swimming pools may be attractive to families traveling with children.

-Apartments or houses offer more privacy, living space, and kitchen facilities, assisting family travel.
+Apartments or houses offer more privacy, living space, and kitchen facilities, assisting family trips.

-Kitchen access in rentals helps manage food expenses and cater to specific dietary needs of children.
+Use of a kitchen in rentals assists in managing food expenses and cater to specific dietary needs of children.

 While limited, some hotels offer superior services, spacious rooms, and enhanced facilities.
 Research for specific offerings.